tibetan-nlp/annodoc/index.md

 The second obvious challenge for the annotator is to distinguish between core arguments and oblique modifiers.
 Given that core arguments can be omitted, optionality of overt expression cannot be the key factor.
-We may have to learn this as we go along, documenting the specific `ADP`, `SCONJ` and other function words that are likely to signal an oblique.
+It will be helpful to document the specific `ADP`, `SCONJ` and other function words that are likely to signal an oblique.

 Note that annotators are not asked to do the following: